praekelt/swagger-aor-generator/README.md

 # swagger-aor-generator
 Convert Swagger specifications into a simple Admin on Rest client.

+## Introduction
+This utility parses a Swagger specification and generates a simple Admin on Rest client implementation to integration with a given rest server.
+In particular, the following files are currently generated:
+* `App.js`, The main App file containing your Admin component,
+* Resource JS files, A resource file is generated for each resource found and placed in `resources`,
+* Filter JS files, For each resource with any filters found a filter file will be generated and placed in `filters`,
+* `swaggerRestServer.js`, a swagger rest client included with the generated files (use if needed),
+* `authClient.js`, a basic Auth Client included in the generation.
+* `ObjectField.js`, a common custom field type for object types, included if needed.

 ## Admin On Rest Client Generation
 This portion of work is to generate a basic working Admin on Rest client that can be modified for custom requirements.